SIGHPC-Education-Chapter/Piction/README.md

 # Piction

-This is an [unplugged activity](https://csunplugged.org/) mixing pictures and diction.
+This is an [unplugged activity](https://csunplugged.org/) about pictures and languages.
 This game can be played either at science forums or in class settings.

 - Age range: tested with 9 years-old pupils and with 15 years-oldstudents.